jasperanders/v3.jasperanders.xyz/app/content/education/bachelor.en.md

 tags: ["applied compute science", "digital services"]
 ---

-Focus on applied computer science, digital Services and Information Systems.Design of a digital examination system in the form of a software Prototype in the context of the bachelor thesis: "Modernizing Exams: Designing a Tool for Valid and Scalable Decentralized E- Exams".
+Focus on applied computer science, digital services and information systems.
+Design of a digital examination system in the form of a software Prototype in the context of the bachelor thesis: "Modernizing Exams: Designing a Tool for Valid and Scalable Decentralized E- Exams".